mls2000/scraper-demo/README.md

 The first step is simple: can we get python to fetch a web page?
 There isn't much code here, but after getting through the chores of setting up a project (building the venv, getting your imports, setting up the script to be callable, etc.), it's nice to give yourself a little reward and see that everything is working as it should.

+## next

+enter
+'''
+git checkout step002
+'''
+to see the next step.
+Or, if you want to jump to the final working code, go to
+'''
+git checkout final
+'''
+To see all the steps, you can do
+'''
+git tag
+'''